Course Overview

 The SFE memos and peer feedback exercises are due at the following times:

-- đSFE Memo Draft 1: Complete the first draft by midnight on 9/26.
+- 📝 SFE Memo Draft 1: Complete the first draft by Sunday 2/16 11:59pm.

-- đ SFE Feedback 1: Complete online peer feedback by the start of class on 9/29.
+- 📝 SFE Feedback 1: Complete online peer feedback by Thursday 2/20 11:59pm.

-- đ SFE Memo Draft 2: Add your initial experiment to your draft & deck by 10/22.
+- 📝 SFE Memo Draft 2: Add experiment results to your memo by Sunday 3/09 11:59pm.

-- đ SFE Feedback 2: Complete online peer feedback by the start of class on 10/26.
+- 📝 SFE Feedback 2: Complete online peer feedback by Thursday 3/11 11:59pm.

 Course Grading

-- Participation during classroom discussion
+- Participation during classroom discussion.

 - 25% of your course grade.
 In-class case discussion participation is graded in terms of how well you listen, how often you participate, and the quality of your comments.

-- 25% of your course grade.
+- 20% of your course grade.
 Graded on your arguments' quality, evidence, and how much you learned.

-- Your online feedback #1, #2, and #3
+- Your online feedback #1, #2, and #3 and your individual progress feedback session with me.

-- Final #4 draft of your âSFEâ memo and deck
+- Final draft of your memo (Draft 4) of your “SFE” memo and your final SFE deck & presentation.

 - 25% of your course grade

 - Graded similarly to the first two assignments above.
-It is worth noting that you can receive high grades for realizing your startup isnât going to work or if you get stymied by one of your peersâ FAQ questions.
-That said, the value of startup âfailureâ drives learning.
-Good âfailureâ memos will reveal deep learning and meaningful insights.
+It is worth noting that you can receive high grades for realizing your startup isn’t going to work or if you get stymied by one of your peers’ FAQ questions.
+That said, the value of startup “failure” drives learning.
+Good “failure” memos will reveal deep learning and meaningful insights.

 - If requested, I am more than happy to provide extensive comments on your final draft and meet with you to discuss the next steps in developing your idea.